wunderwald/Arduino_ECG/UNITY_RTT/README.md

 This package contains a Unity project that is used in the process of estimating latencies between peak detection on the Arduino ECG and registration in a Unity application.
 Latencies are estimated as `latency = 1/2 * rtt` where `rtt` is the round-trip-time between Arduino and Unity.
 Whenever a peak is registered in Unity, a signal is sent back to Arduino so that the delay time between arduino and unity (rtt) can be measured.
 It uses the library [Ardity](https://github.com/dwilches/Ardity) to enable asynchronous serial communication.

 ## Hardware
-- Arduino ECG
+- Arduino ECG (sender)
-- Second Arduino for receiving data from Unity
+- Second Arduino for receiving data from Unity (receiver)
 - AD Instruments PowerLab
 - AD Instruments LabRecorder
 - Unity and Ardity